- The First Appearance

 A Preliminary Inquiry is a hearing at which the Crown calls evidence and a judge determines if there is enough evidence to commit you for trial.
 The test the judge applies to the evidence is whether a jury, acting reasonably could — not would — convict you.
 The judge at this hearing does not “weigh” the evidence.
 For example he or she does not consider whether a witness is telling the truth or whether the evidence is inconsistent with other evidence.
 This only becomes relevant at trial, where a judge or jury must decide whether the weight of the evidence proves the case beyond a reasonable doubt.

-The Preliminary Inquiry can be an important defence tool in that the defence has some latitude to cross-examine and nail down witnesses’ evidence, lay the groundwork for defences at trial and determine which of the possible defences is likely to succeed and which are not.
+The Preliminary Inquiry can be an important defence tool in that the defence has some latitude to cross-examine and nail down witnesses’ evidence, lay the groundwork for defences and applications at trial and determine which of the possible defences is likely to succeed and which are not.
+It also helps reveal weaknesses in the Crown’s case which can assist substantially in plea negotiations if a plea is being considered.

 That said, many cases do go to trial.
-This will occur where your objectives can’t be met by anything other than an outright acquittal and you have determined the risk to be a tolerable one.
-While I do not limit the number of defences I will lead, I feel most optimistic when I have three “obstacles to conviction” to place in the Crown’s path.
+This will occur where your objectives can’t be met by anything other than an outright acquittal and you are willing to risk the many uncertainties inherent in going to trial.
+As to my general approach, while I do not limit the number of defences I will lead, I feel most optimistic when I have three “obstacles to conviction” to place in the Crown’s path.
 It’s my experience that when you have three good defences, one of them will usually work.
-In most cases, at least one of these defences will be based on the Charter, and another will arise from the merits of the case.
+Defences might arise on the merits of the case, might be based on the Charter of Rights, or simply be more “technical” in nature.
+All cases are different.

 Advancing a Charter defence will usually require asking the judge to declare what’s called a voir dire, a “trial within a trial”.
-Even if your testimony would not assist the defence on the main trial, you can be called as a witness on the voir dire to give evidence about the alleged Charter breach.
+Even if your testimony would not assist the defence on the main trial, you can be called as a witness on the voir dire to give evidence on the “trial within a trial” about the alleged Charter breach.

 Depending upon the ruling on the Charter application, the case may continue to a determination on the merits.
 Assuming one or more of the defences is successful, you will be acquitted and have no criminal record at the conclusion of the proceedings.
-If you were actually convicted of an offence, the case would proceed to the sentencing stage.
+If all of the defences were rejected and were actually convicted of an offence, the case would proceed to the sentencing stage.

 Where any sort of plea bargain is struck, or in those rare cases that I take a case to trial and lose, I will adjourn all but the simplest of cases for sentencing on a separate day.
 This is because if you are convicted, one battle is over, but another is just beginning.
 And that battle requires preparation.
 Ever wondered why people seem to get different sentences for the same offence?
 That’s because sentencing is what lawyers and judges call “an individualized process”.
 Depending on the seriousness of the offence and any criminal record you may have, a person’s personal circumstances are usually the single, most important issue on sentencing.
 It’s also critical to show the judge what sentences other judges have imposed in similar situations.
-This approach entailis presenting you in the best possible light while placing a comprehensive brief of legal authorities before the court that show the judge that what the defence is seeking is consistent with what some other judges have done.
+This approach entailis presenting you in the best possible light.
+Written materials (be it references or expert reports) that place the offence in the context of your life as a whole are extremely important.
+As is placing a comprehensive brief of legal authorities before the court that can show the judge that what the defence is seeking is consistent in practice, or at least in principle, with what some other judges have done.
 As with everything else in the practice of law, preparation is the key.

 The statement above is not legal advice.
 It is simply intended to give a very general understanding of criminal procedure and some of the possible issues and defences that might be arise at various stages of a criminal prosecution.
 For formal legal advice, click here.